-How to Clean All of Your Brass Housewares
+How to Clean Brass Homewares, Jewelry, and More

-"If you don't use a brass product often, I would refrain from soaking, cleaning, or scrubbing it regularly, and just make that part of your spring cleaning," says Danielle Smith Parker, CEO and founder of Detroit Maid (soon to be called Clean Break).
+"If you don't use a brass product often, I would refrain from soaking, cleaning, or scrubbing it regularly, and just make that part of your spring cleaning," says Danielle Smith Parker, CEO and founder of Detroit Maid.
 Be aware that brass will gradually become duller the more regularly it's used but going overboard with unnecessary cleaning can contribute to tarnishing, too.
-In the case of regularly worn brass jewelry which is constantly exposed to moisture and oils on your skin, Kanary says you can be a bit more liberal with your cleaning and rinse your jewelry with soap and water after each wear.
-With the help of some cleaning experts, here's a step-by-step guide to properly cleaning brass.
+In the case of regularly worn brass jewelry, which is constantly exposed to moisture and oils on your skin, Kanary says you can be a bit more liberal with your cleaning and rinse your jewelry with soap and water after each wear.

 Chances are when you search how to clean brass, many DIY cleaning solutions like Coca-Cola and toothpaste will appear.
 Sean Parry, a cleaning expert at the house cleaning company Neat Services, explains that this is because of the mild acid present in dark soda.
 "The acid can react with oxides to effectively reverse the process of tarnishing," he says.
 In the case of toothpaste, Parry says, "It's believed the whitening agent in toothpaste can have a similar effect on tarnished brass."
 However, our pro says it often only makes somewhat of a difference on smaller surfaces, like brass jewelry, and is generally not the most effective way to clean brass.